-Your child can reduce his risk of infection in a surgical wound.
+Your child can reduce their risk of infection in a surgical wound.

-- Your child should have a bath or shower either the day before or on the day of the operation. - Your child should keep warm around the time of the operation.
+- In the week before the operation, your child should not shave or wax the area where a cut is likely to be made. - Your child should have a bath or shower either the day before or on the day of their operation. - Your child should keep warm around the time of the operation.
 Let the healthcare team know if your child feels cold.